+I am Jackie Brown, the founder and head honcho of Jackie Brown Books.
 I have been working in publishing for pretty much all my adult life.
 Each job I have had was about getting information to an audience in a format best suited to it.
 I’ve worked on websites, newsletters, videos, and of course, books.

 Many, many books that hundreds of thousands of people have read.